To search the classification, or code small volumes of data interactively, use the Classification Code Finder.

 Use a coding tool to code large volumes of data by downloading the Classification Coding System.

-Comprehensive information on this classification (including a search feature) is available at the Australian Bureau of Statistics website using the following link ANZSCO website.
+For comprehensive information on this classification (including a search feature), view Summary of Changes to ANZSCO at the Australian Bureau of Statistics website.

 Labour market analysis is currently the primary use of data collected on occupation.
-However, the Australian and New Zealand Standard Classification of Occupations (ANZSCO), which is supported by this statistical standard, is used by a wide range of people and organisations for a variety of other purposes, which include:
+However, the Australian and New Zealand Standard Classification of Occupations (ANZSCO), which is supported by this statistical standard, is used by a wide range of people and organisations for a variety of other purposes.

 The scope of the statistical standard is all occupations and jobs in the Australian and New Zealand labour markets undertaken for pay or profit, including jobs occupied by people working for themselves.
 The statistical standard is not designed to cover work not undertaken for pay or profit, for example, voluntary work.
 Occupations that are wholly illegal in New Zealand are excluded.

-In line with the principles of the International Standard Classification of Occupations this statistical standard does not take into consideration whether a worker is a working proprietor or not.
-This and similar attributes of the labour force, such as being an employer or employee etc, reflect status in employment and not the tasks and duties or skills of the worker.
+In line with the principles of the International Standard Classification of Occupations, this statistical standard does not take into consideration whether a worker is a working proprietor or not.
+This and similar attributes of the labour force, such as being an employer or employee, reflect status in employment and not the tasks and duties or skills of the worker.